Main theme: Embedded Vision for Unmanned Aerial Vehicles (UAVs)

 Call for Papers (PDF file): Download

-Research papers are solicited in, but not limited to, the following topics:
+Research papers are solicited in, but not limited to, the following topics and with relevance particularly to Unmanned Aerial Vehicles:

 - Analysis of vision problems specific to embedded systems